 - DLC QPL: Search the DesignLights Consortium (DLC) Qualified Products List to ensure your UFO high bays meet high-performance efficacy standards.
 This is often a prerequisite for receiving utility rebates.

-- UL Product iQ: Verify the safety of your LED drivers and fixtures via the UL Solutions Database.
+- UL Product iQ: Verify the safety of your LED drivers via the UL Solutions Database.
 Look for UL 1598 (Luminaires) and UL 8750 (LED Equipment) certifications.

-- FCC Part 15: Smart controllers and LED drivers must comply with FCC Part 15 regulations regarding electromagnetic interference (EMI).
-High-quality drivers prevent your lights from interfering with Wi-Fi routers or sensitive workshop electronics.
+- FCC Part 15: Smart controllers must comply with FCC Part 15 regulations regarding electromagnetic interference (EMI) to prevent interference with Wi-Fi routers or sensitive electronics.

 Strategic Implementation Checklist

-For facility managers and prosumers planning a Matter-enabled 0-10V rollout, follow this checklist to avoid common pitfalls:
+For facility managers planning a Matter-enabled 0-10V rollout, follow this checklist:

 - Confirm Voltage Compatibility: Ensure the LED driver and the Matter controller both support your site's voltage (typically 120V or 277V).

-- Verify IP/IK Ratings: For garages or wash bays, ensure the fixture is IP65 rated (dust-tight and water-resistant) per IEC 60529.
-For gyms or low-ceiling shops, an IK08 or higher rating ensures protection against mechanical impact.
+- Verify IP/IK Ratings: For garages, ensure the fixture is IP65 rated (dust-tight and water-resistant) per IEC 60529.
+For gyms, an IK08 or higher rating ensures protection against mechanical impact.

-- Check Color Consistency: Use fixtures that adhere to ANSI C78.377 to ensure that "5000K" light from one fixture matches the next, preventing a "checkerboard" look on your ceiling.
+- Check Color Consistency: Use fixtures that adhere to ANSI C78.377 to ensure "5000K" light is consistent across all fixtures.

 - Document for Rebates: Keep your LM-79 reports and DLC certificates.
 Use the DSIRE Database to find local incentives that can further shorten your payback period.